-Site initiation will be performed for each site initially by site visit or via teleconference.
+Site initiation will be performed for each site initially by site visit, telephone or videoconference.
 This training will include the management of the blood sample collection.
 Re-initiating sites may be required when there has been a significant delay between initiation and enrolling the first patient.